kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 **Lesson:** Gotta be precise in establishing a plan that guarantees hitting the target.

 ### 🌟 <b>Highlights of the Week</b>
-- <b>Memorable moment / breakthrough / proud event</b>: Something about to be said about the appreciation I had for what I referred to as "la fraîcheur du Congolais", the beauty I attributed to the well-groomed and good-looking people who were in attendance for the Congo vs Zambia game.
+- <b>Memorable moment / breakthrough / proud event</b>: Seeing the Congolese team handle both success and failure in the span of 3 days is an experience that sticks with me and fuels my grind this coming week.
-- <b>Quote, inspiration, or personal reflection</b>: "Expressing complex thoughts/ideas using simple language is the hallmark of a great mind", paraphrase from a good friend of mine.
-Speak not to impress but to show your understanding of what you've heard or ensure you are understood.
+- <b>Quote, inspiration, or personal reflection</b>: "Do not do things that you hate.
+Which, I think, is a variant of telling the truth.
+Because you have to act out the truth, as well as telling it." - Jordan B. Peterson.
+Is a quote I embodied twice this week and through which I reinforced my commitment to what seems to be true to me.

 ---